alan-turing-institute/environmental-ds-book/book/community/guidelines/guidelines-publication.md

 (cm-guidelines-publication)=

-# Notebook idea
+# Publication

-The review issue will be closed, and an automatic tweet from @JOSS_TheOJ will announce it!
+Upon successful completion of the review, it will be closed.

+The editorial and maintainer teams will create a RoHub Research Object for the accepted executable notebook.

+A manual tweet from @EnvDSBook will announce the release of the contribution!